Tw1ddle/samcodes-chartboost/README.md

 ### Notes ###

-If in doubt, refer to the official Chartboost documentation.
+If in doubt, refer to the official [Chartboost](https://www.chartboost.com/) documentation.

-Add ```#if (android || ios)``` conditionals around your imports and calls to this haxelib, especially for cross platform projects, as there is no stub implementation for other platforms included.
+Use ```#if (android || ios)``` conditionals around your imports and calls to this library for cross platform projects, as there is no stub/fallback implementation included in the haxelib.

 For iOS you need to drag your ```libChartboost.a``` into the "link binaries with libraries" section under the "build phases" tab in Xcode.
 If you need to rebuild the iOS or simulator ndlls navigate to ```/project``` and run: